Recordscript/recordscript/README.md

 # Recordscript

 Generate subtitle either from built-in screen recorder or from your video/audio files.

-Built with whisper-rs (Rust binding to whisper.cpp), Tauri, Rust.
+Works on Windows and Ubuntu.
+Built with whisper-rs (Rust binding to whisper.cpp), Tauri & Rust.

 # Features